 World traveler from her early youth, Amelia Barili studied healing traditions in Asia, Africa, Europe, North and South America.
-She has always been interested in the subtle connections between body, mind and spirit, a passion that has taken her to many interwoven paths.In 1972, she graduated from Kaivalyadhama Yoga Institute in India, with a Diploma on Comparative Philosophy of Religions and Classical Yoga and has taught yoga philosophy internationally for many years.
+She has always been interested in the subtle connections between body, mind and spirit, a passion that has taken her to many interwoven paths.In 1972, she graduated from Kaivalyadhama Yoga Institute in India, with a Diploma Yoga Therapy and Classical Yoga and has taught yoga internationally for many years.
 She is also a disciple of Grandmaster Yang Mei Jun, the 27th generation inheritor of the Taoist Medical Qigong system developed in the sacred Kunlun Mountains in China and only recently introduced to the West.

 While keeping her practice and her teaching of Yoga and Qigong, Dr. Barili developed a career as cultural journalist and professor. (see more in UC Berkeley Innovations)